 Engaging remote employees: why and how to do it

 Engaging a remote workforce can be a challenge.
 But there are tried and trusted ways to connect with people that can positively impact personal productivity and sense of purpose.
-We take a look.
+We have a look.

 The challenges of engaging a remote workforce